Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata

 \section{The equivalence algorithm}

-In this section, we use the finite length properties from Section~\ref{sec:length} to complete the proof of Theorem~\ref{thm:equivalence-orbit-finite-equality}.
+In this section, we use results from Section~\ref{sec:length} to complete the proof of Theorem~\ref{thm:equivalence-orbit-finite-equality}.
 We assume that the atoms $\atoms$ are the equality or ordered atoms.

-\begin{lemma} Let $\Aa_1$ and $\Aa_2$ be equivariant weighted orbit-finite automata, and let $n$ and $k$ be as in Theorem~\ref{thm:equivalence-orbit-finite-equality}.
+\begin{lemma} Let $\Aa_1$ and $\Aa_2$ be equivariant weighted orbit-finite automata, and let $n$ be their orbit count and $k$ the atom dimension as in Theorem~\ref{thm:equivalence-orbit-finite-equality}.
 If the recognized weighted languages are different, then this difference is witnessed by some input word of length at most

 \end{lemma} \begin{proof} Let $Q$ be the state space of the difference automaton $\Aa_1 - \Aa_2$ as described in the reduction from equivalence to zeroness.
 For an input word $w \in \Sigma^*$, let $[w] \in \lin Q$ be its corresponding configuration in the difference automaton, and let $V_i \subseteq \lin Q$ be the subspace that is spanned by configurations of input words of length at most $i$.
-By Lemmas~\ref{lem:equality-length} and~\ref{lem:ordered-length}, we know that the chain $\set{V_i}_i$ must stabilize in a number of steps that is bounded as in the statement of the lemma.
+By Theorem~\ref{thm:ordered-length}/Corollary~\ref{cor:equality-length}, we know that the chain $\set{V_i}_i$ must stabilize in a number of steps that is bounded as in the statement of the lemma.
 This means that for every input word, its configuration is a linear combination of configurations of short words; in particular the difference automaton can produce a nonzero output if and only if it can produce a nonzero output on a short input word. \end{proof}

 At this point, we could solve the equivalence problem by guessing a short differentiating word, leading to a nondeterministic algorithm for non-equivalence, with running time as in the bound from Lemma~\ref{lem:short-distinguishing-inputs}.
 We can, however, improve this to get a deterministic algorithm, by using a reduction to the equivalence problem for finite weighted automata.
-Short input words necessarily use few atoms, and therefore the equivalence problem boils down to testing equivalence for input words that have few atoms.
+Short input words necessarily use few atoms, and therefore the equivalence problem boils down to checking equivalence for input words that have few atoms.
 The latter problem is solved in the following lemma.